Skip to main content Skip to footer

 When you should use RACI

 The RACI model is a great solution when multiple people are involved in a project and you need clarity.
-After all, no one wants to go searching for answers with multiple team members and stakeholders when they need something.
+It helps avoid searching for answers across multiple team members and stakeholders.
 Another bonus of using RACI is that it gives team members confidence.
 Everyone knows exactly what they are responsible for and who to turn to when necessary.

-A large scale project could involve many stakeholders, like:
+A large scale project could involve many stakeholders, such as:

 • Government regulators